§ Authority layer · Source-reviewed monthly

 Read sourceOfficial source citation

-Source checked 6 May 2026.
-External reference: https://www.ranzcr.com/advocacy-standards/artificial-intelligence/
+Source checked 5 June 2026.
+External reference: https://www.ranzcr.com/our-work/artificial-intelligence

 What the source emphasises